Will's avatar

 Automatically scanning for malicious user-uploaded files 6 November 2021

 If you run a service that accepts file uploads from users, and then subsequent re-download by other users (such as images), then your service is potentially at risk of becoming a system for distributing malware.
-Without safeguards in place, bad actors could potentially use your service to upload harmful files with the intention of them being downloaded by other users.
+Without safeguards in place, bad actors could potentially use your service to upload … Read more (5 minute read)

 A little trip to A&E 3 November 2021